rakify/nestjs-mongodb-starter/README.md

 ## seed

-before starting seeding procedure make sure your migration run is successful and project is built, then run this script:
+before starting seeding procedure make sure your project is built, then run this script:

 `npm run seed`